This article was adapted from part of my Pluralsight course, “Connecting On-prem Resources to your AWS Infrastructure.”

 Again.
 If it works, you’ll have a fully-configured VPN connection into your AWS private resources.
 Savor the moment.

 Don’t forget to shut down all your servers and release your Elastic IP address when you’re done using them.
 You don’t want to incur costs unnecessarily.

 This article was adapted from part of my new Pluralsight course, “Connecting On-prem Resources to your AWS Infrastructure.”
-There’s lots more where that came from at my Bootstrap IT site, including links to my book, Linux in Action, and a hybrid course called Linux in Motion that’s made up of more than two hours of video and around 40% of the text of Linux in Action.
+There’s lots more where that came from at my Bootstrap IT site.
+If you’re interested in learning about the new and easy-to-use WireGuard VPN software, check out this article by my son, Yehuda.